Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 mP2 <- m2[complete.cases(m2[,all.vars(formulaStringP2)]),]
 ```

 Note that `DEPTH` is used as a covariate, which makes this model 3D as one can predict anywhere in 3D space.
-To improve random forest modelling, we use the caret package that tries to pick up also the optimal `mtry` parameter i.e. based on the cross-validation performance:
+To improve random forest modelling, we use the caret package that tries to identify also the optimal `mtry` parameter i.e. based on the cross-validation performance:

 ```r